shuaianuoe/relative_keys/README.md

 pip install -r requirements.txt -i https://pypi.tuna.tsinghua.edu.cn/simple/
 ```

-Note: If you do not intend to test the entity linking task (3), we recommend installing the simpler requirements_simple.txt.
+Note: If you do not intend to test the entity linking task (3), we recommend installing the simpler `requirements_simple.txt`.
 It ensures that you can complete the core tasks (1), 2.(1) to 2.(3).
 ```
 pip install -r requirements_simple.txt
 ```

 ___

-We should configure a config file (the meanings of specific parameters have been clearly defined).
+Now we can start running the code.
+Firstly, we should configure a config file (the meanings of specific parameters have been clearly defined).
 The default file `config.yaml`uses the revidivism dataset as an example.
 More datasets please refer to `data_process` folder.

 All the scripts should run on Windows 10 as well as on Ubuntu 14.04 and later systems.